Marvinesc3/social-media-challenge-dali/README.md

 ## Notes
 I realized I was using both npm and yarn throughout the project.
 Although it didn't cause any issues now, I definitely want to use only one for other projects I make.
+If I ever needed to make my own website where I collect user pictures, I need to make sure they are all cropped to the same size.
 ## License

     Copyright [2022] [Marvin Escobar Barajas]